SixLabors/docs/articles/imagesharp/pixelbuffers.md

 }
 ```

-The indexer is an order of magnitude faster than the `.GetPixel(x, y)` and `.SetPixel(x, y)` methods of `System.Drawing`, but individual `[x, y]` indexing has inherent overhead compared to more sophisticated approaches demnonstrated below.
+The indexer is an order of magnitude faster than the `.GetPixel(x, y)` and `.SetPixel(x, y)` methods of `System.Drawing`, but individual `[x, y]` indexing has inherent overhead compared to more sophisticated approaches demonstrated below.

 ### Efficient pixel manipulation
 If you want to achieve killer speed in your pixel manipulation routines, you should utilize the per-row methods.
 These methods take advantage of the [`Span<T>`-based memory manipulation primitives](https://www.codemag.com/Article/1807051/Introducing-.NET-Core-2.1-Flagship-Types-Span-T-and-Memory-T) from [System.Memory](https://www.nuget.org/packages/System.Memory/), providing a fast, yet safe low-level solution to manipulate pixel data.